 1. Heat 2 tbsp of olive oil in a large non-stick frying pan or skillet.
 When hot, add the onion.
 Cook, stirring, for five minutes before adding the pepper.
 Cook for a further five minutes, stirring, until the pepper has softened.

 2. Add the garlic, chilli, oregano, salt and smoked paprika.
 Cook, stirring, for two minutes then add the tomatoes.
 Reduce the heat to its lowest setting and continue to cook, stirring, for a further five minutes.
-Using a wooden spoon make four wells in this sauce and crack an egg into each well.
+Using a wooden spoon make two wells in this sauce and crack an egg into each well.
 Cover the pan and continue to cook on the low heat until the eggs have just set, about five minutes.

 3. To serve, place half of the sauce, with an egg on each place, scattered with a little chopped coriander.